 - Continue to repeat Row 2-3 of the pattern below, until you have reached the desired length.
 Make sure to end on Row 2.
 It is okay if the length of your rectangle is slightly longer than it needs to be; however, it is not okay for the rectangle to be shorter than what it needs to be.

-- The beginning chain 1 does not count as a stitch.
+- The beginning ch 1 does not count as a st.

 - To minimize the number of ends in this project, try carrying the yarn through the project.
 There is a tutorial for carrying yarn and changing colour above.

-- The pumpkin is worked as a rectangle, before it is seamed together and stuffed to give it shape.
+- This chunky striped crochet pumpkin is worked as a rectangle, before it is seamed together and stuffed to give it shape.

 Fasten off, and leave a long tail (approximately 30″) to seam the pumpkin together.
 Weave in all ends except the long tail.

 To sew the pumpkin together, we will be using a technique called the whip stitch.
 If you are unfamiliar with this stitch, there is a great tutorial by Wool and the Gang to help you here.

 Fold the rectangle in half, making sure that the rectangle is facing right-side up.
 Thread your yarn needle with the long tail, line up the edges of the rectangle, and begin whip stitching across the edges.
 You should have a total of 16 whip stitches – 1 whip stitch for every half double crochet stitch.